metagenomics/metagenomics-tk/docs/configuration/global.md

 ## Optional configuration of computational resources used for pipeline runs

 The toolkit uses the following machine types (flavours) for running tools.
-All flavours can be optionally adjusted by modifying the cpus and memory parameters.
+All flavours can be optionally adjusted by modifying the cpus and memory (in GB) parameters.
 If for example the largest flavour is not available in the infrastructure, `cpus` and `memory` parameters can be modified to fit the medium flavour.
 If larger flavours are available, it makes especially sense to increase the `cpus` and `memory` values of the `large` flavour to speed up for example assembly and read mapping.